Damping of the isovector giant dipole resonance in $^{40,48}$Ca: Damping of the IVGDR - wavelet energy-scales comparison

 In order to facilitate a quantitative comparison between experimentally determined scales and the various model predictions, Fig.~\ref{fig:ScalesComp} shows the position of extracted experimental scales (power spectrum peaks, ``length-like'' scale) as filled black circles together with an error bar (corresponding ``width-like'' scale converted to standard deviation).
 For the theoretical comparisons, these experimental scales are then indicated by the grey areas on top of which are plotted the extracted scales for the various model predictions following the same colour code as in Fig.~\ref{fig:ExpTheoAll}.
 Note that, for the sake of clarity since many scales from experiment and theory have been identified, the total width of the scale displayed has been reduced to 1.5 standard deviations.

-Both experimental results show a similar picture in the number of scales and their distribution in energy, while the model predictions reveal large differences between $^{40}$Ca and $^{48}$Ca. In $^{48}$Ca, all models find a significant effect of the spreading width when going from 1p-1h to 1p-1h plus 2p-2h calculations by producing new scales at values $<$1 MeV.
+Both experimental results show a similar picture in the number of scales and their distribution in energy.
+We have tested whether the scales are independent of excitation energy by repeating the analysis with gates on the low-energy (16-20 MeV) and high-energy (20-24 MeV) regions of the main IVGDR peaks.
+The scale energies are found to be approximately the same, but the relative power changes.
+The model predictions reveal large differences between $^{40}$Ca and $^{48}$Ca. In $^{48}$Ca, all models find a significant effect of the spreading width when going from 1p-1h to 1p-1h plus 2p-2h calculations by producing new scales at values $<$1 MeV.
 The RTBA result is particularly impressive by not only reproducing the correct number of scales but also their magnitude within the assigned uncertainty.
 This also includes a scale at very small values ($<$200 keV) which was found to be a generic signature of the spreading width observed in all cases experimentally studied so far, independent of the type of resonance or the mass region \cite{vnc19a}.
-In the case of $^{40}$Ca, all three models predict a stronger effect of Landau damping.
-This might be related to the role of ground-state correlations known to be much stronger than in $^{48}$Ca, as evidenced e.g.\ by the distribution of single-particle strength across the Fermi level \cite{eck89} or the observation of large $M1$ strength in a spin-saturated nucleus \cite{gro79}.